-8. Will I need to reside in the vicinity of the institution with which I am affiliated?
+Will I need to reside near the institution with which I am affiliated?

 A completed doctoral degree means that you have met all requirements for the degree, including the successful defence and submission of the corrected copy of your doctoral dissertation.
 The date of completion is the date on which all degree requirements were completed, not the date of graduation.

 Should you be awarded a SSHRC Postdoctoral Fellowship, you must, before activating your award, submit official documentation from the university at which you completed your PhD, confirming that you have completed all the degree requirements for your doctoral degree.